It’s been a long, exhausting day. So why are you still lying in bed awake, staring at the clock, losing precious hours of sleep?

 All this adds up to a poor night’s sleep.

 You can still enjoy a glass of wine with your dinner.
 But limit your consumption—to no more than one drink for women, two for men.
 And make sure to stop imbibing three hours before you go to bed so that your body has time to process the alcohol.

 Although it’s tempting to fall asleep while watching Netflix, the artificial blue light emitted from your laptop or television screen is anything but calming; it interferes with your body’s melatonin production and internal clock.
 This means that even if your body needs rest, you might not feel sleepy while binge-watching your favorite show.
 So switch the display to night-time mode when the sun goes down and turn off your devices an hour or so before bedtime to give yourself a chance to relax.
 Then unwind with a book, a bath, music, meditation, or other soothing bedtime rituals.

 If your mind starts racing the minute your head hits the pillow, CBD may be just what you need.

 A 2019 study showed that CBD had a calming effect in participants, with more than 66% reporting better sleep.
 Moreover, high oral doses of CBD — i.e., 150 to 600 milligrams a day — may provide relief if you have a hard time falling asleep or staying asleep.
 Our High-Potency CBD Drops are the strongest CBD oils on the market.
 And our third-party testing and quality control processes ensure that you’re getting a safe, effective dose.
 We recommend taking one milliliter (one full dropper) sublingually an hour before bedtime.
-Or for an even more concentrated dose of CBD, you may want to try taking CBD isolate powder, the purest and most versatile form of CBD available.

 Set the stage for sleep.